austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Modes/Command Mode.md

 - `%bd|e#`: delete all buffers except current one
 - `:sp`: horizontally split window in two.
 The result is two viewports on the same file
 - `:sp [filename]`: horizontally screen window in two and load or create [filname] buffer
+- `:sf {filename}`: horizontally split window and use `:find` to search for {filename}. **Does not split if file not found**
 - `:vsp`: vertically split window in two.
 The result is two viewports on the same file
 - `:vsp [filename]`: vertically split window in two and load or create [filename] buffer

+## Using arg list

+Args are a stable subset of buffers.
+The arg list starts as the files passed in when you started if (if any).
+For example `vim a.py b.py`.
+The buffer list is more like a history of all the files you looked at in a vim session.
+The arglist is a stable subset that does not get added to when viewing files.
+You can explicitly add a file to the arg list, if desired, though.

+- `:args`: show all arguments
+- `:arga {filename}`: add {filename} to arg list
+- `:args **/*.py`: set arg list to all python files in our working directory
+- `:n`: go to next file (based on arg list)

 ## Quickfix List